District

-The Hudson School District uses a comprehensive balanced assessment system to inform decisions at the classroom, school and district levels.
+The Hudson School District uses a comprehensive balanced assessment system to inform decisions at the classroom, school and district levels. a balanced assessment system is necessary as it aligns standards, curriculum, instruction, and student learning goals.
 Student’s knowledge, skills, and abilities are measured through a variety of methods in order to develop an understanding of each student’s unique strengths and opportunities for growth.
-The results of these assessments are used to measure and monitor progress toward student learning, to communicate academic growth, to personalize and engage students in learning, and to evaluate educational programs.
+The results of these assessments are used to measure and monitor progress toward student learning, to communicate academic growth, to personalize and engage students.

 Assessments can fall on a continuum that describes their purpose and use.
 The continuum moves from “formative” to “summative.”
 Used well, assessment can actually improve and increase — not simply measure — learning.